|

 "I thought you wanted it!"

-himself and repeated, more quietly, "I know you did, Imrahil."
+Legolas calmed himself, and repeated, more quietly, "I know

 "So where does that leave us?
 What do you want me to do?